 Anyone who knows me will tell you that I’m a complete tech geek.
 I love gadgets, gizmos, and gear of all kinds.
-I do IT for a living, and I’m always on the look out for some new gadget.
+I do IT for a living, and I’m always on the lookout for some new gadget.
 As such, I’ll be making entries here from time to time about some great new piece of technology that may have slipped under the radar.
-Today, I have one such item and it’s called Google Earth.
+Today, I have one such item, and it’s called Google Earth.

-Google Earth is a great program that has been floating around on the Internet for awhile, but has only gotten attention in geek circles or amongst geography nerds who want to explore the planet from their desktop.
-It uses streaming technology to downloaded the latest satellite imagery allowing you to zoom in on nearly any place on Earth and see a detailed picture of what that place looks like.
+Google Earth is a great program that has been floating around on the Internet for a while but has only gotten attention in geek circles or amongst geography nerds who want to explore the planet from their desktop.
+It uses streaming technology to download the latest satellite imagery allowing you to zoom in on nearly any place on Earth and see a detailed picture of what that place looks like.

-As if that wasn’t enough, for $20 you can get a version of Google Earth that integrates with your GPS system, allowing you to mark points on the map, and then download the coordinates to your device as you head out for the day, making it even easier to arrive at your destination.
+As if that wasn’t enough, for $20, you can get a version of Google Earth that integrates with your GPS system, allowing you to mark points on the map and then download the coordinates to your device as you head out for the day, making it even easier to arrive at your destination.
 There is even a Professional version of Google Earth ($400) that can be used for commercial use and includes even more detailed images and information.

 The software has been available for Windows PCs for some time but has recently been released for Macs.
 Download it, install it, and then lose hours while you explore the world.
 I use it all the time, sometimes just for getting directions, and sometimes just to find cool stuff all over the maps.
 What cool stuff have you found?